 When I walked up to Brother Pierre he dropped the trash he was picking up and stood at attention, as if he was a Private and I a visiting General.
 When I said Hello he went slack, at ease.
 He was a reed, a wisp of a man.
 When I shook his hand it weighed nothing.
 I could have broken him with my fist, and this made me want to protect him.
 There were drops of water on his beard near where his mouth was.
 All these things about Brother Pierre I already knew, because I remembered him from my childhood.

 Her t-shirt was black, with a square patch of rough white texture in the middle of her chest.
 A faded decal.
 Like I said, she wasn't young, and her body had the comfortable shape of something that's been used as it's intended, but still has so much life left yet.
 A worn glove, a fading t-shirt, ragged jeans, all these things are similar, but all sound too bad for my intent.
 Imagine all those things as yours, and you made them that way, and they make you feel happy just seeing them, and that's what her body was like.
 That's what her breasts were like.
 They were bigger than medium, but not large, and shaped like soft teardrops.
 I watched them sway with her body, which swayed with the train.
 I saw her flex her upper arm rhythmically as she hung to the support bar, and this tugged her breast up and down, almost imperceptibly, and I wondered how long she had had this subway breast exercise routine.
 Such an efficient and beautiful aging and comfortable distraction, making me happy.
-And I've got almost a thousand more words in this snapshot of her, but that's enough for here.
+And I've got almost a thousand more words in this snapshot of her, but that's enough for here."Godspeed all the bakers at dawn, may they all cut their thumbs, and bleed into their buns 'till they melt away."

 When I was a child Brother Pierre looked just like he did in these pictures.
 Different jumpsuits, different hats, same Brother Pierre.
 He rode a bike around town, heaping trash bags hanging from everywhere.
 We would honk and wave and smile, and he would smile and wave right back, if he wasn't busy pedaling.
 Some say he once had a successful business here, with his Brother Wayne.
 I don't know what happened to the Brothers and their business to leave Pierre alone and in this state, but it must have happened a long long time ago, and he's been a fading life ever since.
-Dwindling.
+Dwindling."I'm looking in on the good life I might be doomed never to find.
+Without a trust or flaming fields am I too dumb to refine?"

 "Gold teeth and a curse for this town were all in my mouth.
 Only, I don't know how they got out, dear.
 Turn me back into the pet that I was when we met.
 I was happier then with no mind-set."